 What to Expect: Lover’s Leap offers amazing views from large rock outcroppings.
 It's a great place for a picnic, either beside the French Broad River or on the rocks at the top of the trail.

 When to Visit: The trail is spectacular during fall color season.
 Try to hike during the week during summer to avoid the busy weekend.

 Leave No Trace Tip: You'll love the views at Lover's Leap but stay away from the rocky cliffs.
 It may be tempting to go out onto the rocks for a better view, but a fall here would likely be fatal.

 What to Expect: Beautiful long range views await you from the cab of the restored lookout tower.
 On a clear day, you'll be able to see Hot Springs, the Smoky Mountains, Mount Mitchell and views into Tennessee.

 When to Visit: This is a great hike year-round.

 Leave No Trace Tip: Fire lookouts and fire towers are historic places, many of which date back to the 1930s when the U.S. Forest Service built live-in cabs on top of these structures.
 Now, less than 25 remain.
 Preserve these special places by leaving the tower as you found it -- take photos rather than carving initials or messages into the wood.
 And, be extra careful when climbing the tower stairs.

 Distance: 8.1 miles RT – Moderate with some steep climbs

-Features & Description: Just two-thirds of a mile into the hike you'll see why this trail demands you keep the camera out - views of the NC Smokies are breathtaking and they just keep getting better as the trail crests at over 6000 feet.
+What to Expect: Just two-thirds of a mile into the hike you'll see why this trail demands you keep the camera out.
+The views of the NC Smokies are breathtaking and they just keep getting better as the trail crests at over 6000 feet.

 Bragging Rights without a Hike